y-kawagu/dcase2020_task2_baseline/README.md

 ```
 The options for `01_test.py` are the same as those for `00_train.py`.
 `01_test.py` calculates the anomaly scores for each wav file in the directory `test`.
-The csv files for each machine ID including the anomaly scores are saved in the directory **result/**.
+The csv files for each Machine ID including the anomaly scores are saved in the directory **result/**.
-If the mode is "development", the script also makes the csv files including the AUCs and pAUCs for each machine ID.
+If the mode is "development", the script also makes the csv files including the AUCs and pAUCs for each Machine ID.

 ### 7. Check results
 You can check the anomaly scores for each wav files in the directory `test`: